gorriecoe/silverstripe-sanchez/README.md

 ## Develop editor extensions or addons

-Using SilverStripe Sanchez to develop an extension or addon for an editor.
+Using SilverStripe Sanchez to develop an extension or addon for a editor.

 ### Installation